Cheese Crusted Baked Ziti

 • Cook ziti pasta per package directions.
 Drain, reserving 1/2 cup cooking liquid.
 Set aside.

 • In a large skillet over medium-high heat add the oil and sauté the garlic.
 Add the sausage meat and brown, breaking it up with spoon to crumble.
 Sprinkle in the herbs, marinara sauce and reserved cooking liquid.
 Cook for 10 minutes on low.
-You now have a Bolognese, which is a meat-based sauce (See Note 1).
+(See Note 1).

 • In a small bowl whisk the two eggs.
 Set aside.